vanx2/signagify/README.md

-# signageify
+# signagify
-keep all chromecasts in local NW playbacking a same video as a signage
+watch and keep all chromecasts in a local NW playing a video as a digital signage